gl-inet/docs/docs/app/tether.md

+# EasyTether
-# How to tether your phone to your router by using EasyTether.
+This article is about how to tether your phone to your router by using EasyTether.

 There is several reasons you need to share your smartphone's data  to your router: